nlesc-nano/Tutorials/docs/2_fitting.rst

 1. The presence of the ``settings.prm`` subsection, containing the homonymous file for the ligand;
 2. The choice of a 1 fs timestep in the MDs, which is motivated by the need of an appropriate description of the vibration of the organic bonds in the ligands.

 The remainder of the sections are structured in a parallel fashion to the previous input.
-We will once again perform the fitting procedure by opening our conda environment containing **Auto-FOX**, FOX, and computing the command prompt ``init_armc settings.yaml``.
+We will once again perform the fitting procedure by opening our conda environment containing **Auto-FOX** and computing the command prompt ``init_armc settings.yaml``.

 .. _charge: https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/MM/FORCEFIELD/CHARGE.html#list_CHARGE
 .. _epsilon: https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/MM/FORCEFIELD/NONBONDED/LENNARD-JONES.html#list_EPSILON